rentzsch/git-import-commit/README.markdown

 ### Dependancies

-git-import-commit relies on libgit2, which is included as a fake submodule.
+git-import-commit relies on libgit2, which is included as a submodule.

 ### FIXME